A Whole House Fan Company

 Whole House Fans Cool Homes Very Efficiently, But!

 Whole house fans cool homes very efficiently in most areas of the country.
-But older style fans have come under fire for creating leaks into the attic, causing potential depressurization problems and being very noisy.
+But old whole house fans have come under fire for creating leaks into the attic, causing potential depressurization problems and being very noisy.

 how whole house fans work